-(This is Part 4 of a the blog series, The “Other” DUI: Driving Under the Influence of Ignorance,” by top Miami DUI lawyer, Jordan Redavid).
+(This is Part 4 of the blog series, The “Other” DUI: Driving Under the Influence of Ignorance,” by top Hollywood DUI lawyer, Jordan Redavid).

 If you’ve ever been had to take a test or quiz as a student in school then the feeling of being examined by an authority figure (i.e. teacher) should not be unfamiliar to you.
 But that doesn’t you were comfortable with it.
 After all, isn’t that why people are always encouraged to study prior to taking a test?
 To prepare for what they thought the teacher would be looking for.
 And doesn’t studying always alleviate some of the stress associated with taking a test, if nothing else (i.e. better results)?

 So why do many Floridians refuse to study for a series of tests that could, if asked of them, determine whether or not they can drive in the future and, in some circumstances, keep their job?
 I’m talking, of course, about the tests that come with being investigated for DUI.
 Imagine if, without cheating, you could know exactly what questions the teacher would ask, and what answers they wanted to see on your exam before you ever sat down to take it?
 How comfortable would you be then?

 While some things in a DUI investigation can’t be prepared for, most aspects can.
 The purpose of this blog post is to prepare those of you who, while no longer students, may very well be faced with an examination by another authority figure in your future—a police officer conducting a DUI investigation.
 What follows are some guidelines as to what, in my opinion, and from my experience in cross-examining, deposing, interviewing, and studying police officers who make DUI arrests, you need to know.